HiAS7/The-Sauce-Book-Online/_classes/Rogue.md

 hide messages in seemingly normal conversation.
 Only another creature that knows thieves’ cant understands such messages.
-It takes four times longer to convey such a message than it does to speak the same idea plainly.\
+It takes four times longer to convey such a message than it does to speak the same idea plainly.<br/>
 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a